Scaling Quantum Machine Learning without Tricks: Full-Resolution and Diverse Image Generation: Method

 Beside the inductive bias of tuned multimodal noise, our generator circuit introduces a task-aligned ansatz tailored to the FRQI representation.
 This modular design constitutes a second, complementary inductive bias that differs fundamentally from prior QGAN architectures, which typically rely on generic/problem-agnostic circuits.

-\subsubsection{Discriminator}
+\subsection{(3) Discriminator}

 The discriminator, illustrated in Fig.~\ref{fig:circuit} (right), is a classical convolutional neural network that receives both real training images and decoded samples produced by the quantum generator.
 Real and fake inputs are processed through the same CNN, which outputs a scalar critic score in accordance with the Wasserstein GAN formulation.
 Higher scores correspond to more realistic images, while lower scores indicate generated samples, thereby providing the gradient signal used to update both the discriminator and the quantum generator.
+Further architectural details of the discriminator are provided in App.~\ref{sec:discriminator_design}.